FBI tells Whitmer kidnap jury: Ringleader set himself up on Facebook

 "I want to bring formal charges against our governor and tyrants in our state. ...
 Let’s do something ... bold,” Fox said in a December 2019 Facebook video, where he is seen laughing and cursing at the government while waving two assault rifles.

 "I'm kind of serious about this.
-But I want to have the governor hog-tied, laid out on a table while we all pose around like we just made the world's biggest god-damn drug bust, bro," Fox told the informant, according to court records.
+But I want to have the governor hogtied, laid out on a table while we all pose around like we just made the world's biggest g------ drug bust, bro," Fox told the informant, according to court records.

 Defendant Barry Croft is heard calling for "a quick, precise grab on that f------ governor.
 All that you're going to have to take out is her ...
 Whitmer.
 Whitmer."